DavidMajomi/Loan-Management-System-Experiment/README.md

  1.)
 Install Python <br>
  2.)
 Install Mingw and add it to path <br>
  3.)
 Install make and add it to path manually, or use chocolatey to add it automatically. <br>
  4.)
-Get an alpha vantage api key for free, and store it in the file to get up to date federal funds rate and other related metrics. <br>
+Get an alpha vantage api key for free, and store it in the file to get up to date federal funds rate and other related metrics.
+Do note there is an option to use default rate values wihout requiring API keys <br>
  5.)
-Add the sqlite3 header file into the header files folder <br>
+Add the sqlite3 header file into the header files folder, or unzip the similarly named zipped file. <br>